 Parents need to be informed where the evacuation point will be so they will know where their children will be.

-The Ministry of Civil Defence and Emergency Management and the Ministry of Education have produced a template that can be used for planning for a variety of emergencies.
+The National Emergency Management Agency and the Ministry of Education have produced a template that can be used for planning for a variety of emergencies.

 Download the Emergency Management Plan template [DOC, 719 KB].